 As a rule, this function usually hides the Google Fonts API, which is then used to integrate Google Fonts via corresponding Google servers.

-Also affected are users of corresponding plugins, whereby the name already makes this clear, meaning plugins such as Easy Google Fonts or WP Google Fonts.
+Users of corresponding plugins are also affected, whereby the name already clearly indicates this, e.g. plugins such as Easy Google Fonts or WP Google Fonts are meant.

 We'll explain a little further down in the article how to identify Google Fonts in your website.